 For a restaurant with a view, head south out of Selva di Val Gardena, towards the village of Plan de Gralba to Hotel Chalet Gerard – The Mountain Lodge; facing the peaks of Sassolungo and Sella you can enjoy a delicious meal of traditional dishes with a modern twist.

-There are a range of activities on offer for non-skiers across the Val Gardena area.
+There are a range of activities on offer for non-skiers in Val Gardena ski resort.
 There are numerous walking trails through the area as well as guided snowshoe walks by professional mountain guides.
 Other winter activities such as tobogganing and ice skating are also available in the surrounding villages of Selva and Ortisei.